kubernetes/kubernetes/docs/getting-started-guides/coreos/bare_metal_offline.md

 Now you should have a working PXELINUX setup to image CoreOS nodes.
 You can verify the services by using VirtualBox locally or with bare metal servers.

 ## Adding CoreOS to PXE
-This section decribes how to setup the CoreOS images to live alongside a pre-existing PXELINUX environment.
+This section describes how to setup the CoreOS images to live alongside a pre-existing PXELINUX environment.

 1. Find or create the TFTP root directory that everything will be based off of.
-    * For this document we will assume ```/tftpboot/``` is our root dir.
+    * For this document we will assume ```/tftpboot/``` is our root directory.
 2. Once we know and have our tftp root directory we will create a new directory structure for our CoreOS images.
 3. Download the CoreOS PXE files provided by the CoreOS team.